gkorpal/gkorpal.github.io/_pages/drp.md

 ### Why do a DRP?

 1. Get an opportunity to explore topics in number theory!
 2. Learn about tools like LaTeX, Sage, and Git that can help one become a better researcher.
+To know more about their importance, connect with [code4math](https://code4math.org/).

 ### Why are you offering DRPs?